-Sr. No Content Selection of Title 1.
-Select a topic according to the specialization of students or future technology.
-A the topic and menaged title, get empressed from the concerned formular.
-2. the topic and proposed title, get approval from the concerned faculty.
+Sr. No Content 1.
+Selection of Title Select a topic according to the specialization of students or future technology.
+After selecting 2. the topic and proposed title, get approval from the concerned faculty.
 Literature Review Study of various technology or area to select a topic of the seminar.
 3. Gap identification and Proposal Students must identify the gaps in the existing research and design a proposal which will help in overcome the same.
 4. Implementation Students must implement their proposal in any of the programming languages.
 5. Report Writing

-The report must be prepared as per suggested guidelines consisting of Preamble, Objectives, Scope, Introduction, Conclusions, Recommendations and Annexure.
-Presentation & Question-Answer 6.
+The report must be prepared as per suggested guidelines consisting of Preamble, Ob Scope, Introduction, Conclusions, Recommendations and Annexure.
+Presentation & Question-Answer 6 6.
 At the end of the semester, the student/group of students shall give a presentation of their work followed by a viva-voce examination.